msomi22/senior-dev-accelerator/docs/writing-coding-implementation-instructions.md

 The one-block format is important because it gives the user a single copy button at the top right of the generated instruction.

-The **first generated line in the assistant response** must be the required ChatGPT chat name.

-The **first section inside the Markdown instruction block** must also be chat naming.

-Use this response shape:

-    Required ChatGPT chat name: #123 — Short Title

-    Here is the copy-ready coding instruction:

-    ```md
-    # Coding Implementation Instruction: Issue #123 — Short Title

-    ## 1. Chat Naming

-    Required ChatGPT chat name: #123 — Short Title

-    Before doing any implementation work, rename this ChatGPT conversation/thread to the exact name above.

-    If the assistant or coding agent cannot rename the conversation directly, it must first surface this name to the user and ask the user to rename the conversation manually before continuing.

-    ## 2. Task Summary
-    ...
-    ```

 Do **not** split the final instruction across many small code blocks, because that forces the user to copy many fragments.

 Do **not** push an instruction file to the repository unless the user explicitly asks for a file or asks you to update the Markdown guide.